-This device is designed to provide a gear ratio of 2:1 between any two shafts.
+This device is designed to provide a gear ratio of two to one between any two shafts.
 Its chief merits lie in the compactness of its construction and in the fact that the driving and driven shafts may be mounted in direct line with one another.